standardgalactic/zet/_papers/MSc_93.md

-    to other solutions?\textquotesingle \textquotesingle  The major achievement of this thesis is a proof that the ultraloose approach is semantically equivalent to the use of the \textasciigrave \textasciigrave behavioural abstraction operator.\textquotesingle \textquotesingle   This result is rather surprising in the light of a result by Schoett which seems to say that such a result is impossible.}
+    to other solutions?\textquotesingle \textquotesingle  The major achievement of this thesis is a proof that the ultraloose approach is semantically equivalent to the use of the \textasciigrave \textasciigrave behavioural abstraction operator.\textquotesingle \textquotesingle   This result is rather surprising in the light of a result by Schoett which seems to say that such a result is impossible.
+    }
         , affiliation = {University of Glasgow}
         , ar_file = {MSc_93}
         , ar_shortname = {MSc 93}